Wednesday, May 05, 2010

 Tomei Oil pump : The best wet sump RB26 oil pump

-Clutch - The stock Nissan clutches have gone low 12's, but in an R32.
+You can identify the clutch itself by the clutch cover.
+If it has open fingers, then its a push.
+If it has a ring, then its a pull.
+The stock Nissan clutches have gone low 12's, but in an R32.
 R33/R34 they give up pretty quickly.
 High 12's, slip them a few times, and they are done.At least a sturdy single plate.
 Nismo twin plate works well.
 HKS twin plate is fairly hard to drive , but you get used to it.
 It also makes a bit of noise.
-A triple plate is very difficult to drive.
+A triple plate is very difficult to drive in a street car.
+More information - http://www.gtrusablog.com/2015/11/push-vs-pull-clutch-nissan-skyline-gt-r.html

 Large Sebrab oil cooler being fitted to an R32

-ARC oil cooler in a Super Taikyu R34 GT-R
+ARC oil cooler on a Super Taikyu R34 GT-R

-Camshafts - Stock the RB26DETT camshafts are 240/236 duration 8.58/8.28 mm.
+Camshafts - Stock the RB26DETT camshafts are 240/236 duration 8.58/8.28 mm of lift.
 If your aftermarket camshaft has more than 9.1 mm of lift, the head needs clearance around the lifter bucket due to the height of the camshaft lobe.
 Small cams will generally see at least 20 whp, and will generally also pickup response.
 Stock base circle is 32 mm.
 Many of the higher lift aftermarket camshafts have 30mm base circles.
+That means you have to make up that extra 2mm of difference in the shim height.

 What Breaks ?